 5 / Start with the easy stuff

-This tip is all about sustainability and momentum.
-During our decluttering process, Amy and I inevitably came across things that we didn’t feel like we could get rid of at the time.
+This one is the most important out of all the minimalism tips for beginners.
+During our decluttering process, Amy and I inevitably came across things we didn’t feel like we could get rid of at the time.
 Many of them were sentimental items; some of them weren’t.
 Most likely, you’ll come across these items as well.

-If you spend more than a couple minutes thinking about whether or not you want to get rid of an item, simply move on the easier items.
+If you spend more than a couple minutes thinking about whether or not you want to get rid of something, simply move on to the easier items.
 Start with paper clips, business cards, or magazines—whatever you need to get started.
 Hold off on the sentimental or sticky items for later on.

 Instead of getting stuck on a certain thing, this strategy helped us continue our momentum and keep building our decluttering muscles.
 What we found was it got easier and easier to get rid of the harder stuff.
-Once we had our muscles built, we were able to let go of the harder stuff later on in the process.
+With our muscles more built, we were able to let go of the harder stuff later on in the process.

 6 / Reconnect with your “why”